 In a Royal decree Spain already had prevented banks from passing on the AJD. ( Mortgage deed tax ) to the borrower.
 Whilst not covered by the decree most lenders had stopped charging the Notary and land registry fees.
 Relating to the mortgage deed.

 Going forward none of these costs will be able to be charged by the lender.

 The only upfront charges the Banks can make will be arrangement fee taken at completion.
 Along with and valuation fee.

 Early payment penalties

-The rules and level of information that must be given at outset will vary depending on which category the broker falls into.
+The rules and level of information that must be given at outset will vary.
+Depending on which category the broker falls into.

 Moving forward all brokers will either have to be registered with the local Junta if they only operate in that region.
 Or by the Bank of Spain if they operate across Spain.

-One issue with this is at present even with the Bank of Spain there is no information or procedure in place to allow a broker to make the registration making it impossible for a broker to meet the requirement by the date of June 16th.
+One issue is there is no information or procedure in place.
+Allowing a broker to register.
+Making it impossible for a broker to meet the requirement by the date of June 16th.

 At present Spanish lenders only have to wait for 3 months of arrears to start repossession proceedings.